Friday, December 16, 2016

 The issue is that President Putin supposedly ordered his intelligence agencies to turn over its stash to Wikileaks, and that he was trying to change the outcome of the election to favor Donald Trump, It is not not not important that lots of people are hacking each other with some degree of success and varying levels of sophisitication.
 And there is NO reason to suspect that only one entity was hacking the DNC.

 The "evidence" cited by the press is that a lot of intelligence professionals believe it.
 But that's not evidence, it just means that it is plausible.
 A lot of people also believed that the President has no birth certificate, but that doesn't make it true.
 I wouldn't be shy about confronting Russia, but I would want hard evidence before betting into a confrontation with Russia.
-Someone's gut feel is not enought.
+Someone's gut feel is not enough.

 Yes, President Putin doesn't like Secretary Clinton.
 Well, imagine that.
 But a lot of people don't like her.
 Proof that he hates her guts is not proof that he was attempting to manipulate the American election.